0sunrise/Quantis/Masternode_guide_for_Linux_Server.md

 ___
 ### 6. Check masternode status
 After 30 minuites, your masternode `Active(secs)` will be reflected
-It is recommended that you check your masternodes status with clicking `Update` regularly because sometimes
+(It is recommended that you check your masternodes status with clicking `Update` regularly)

 Happy masternoding!
 ___